ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/getting-device-configured.md

    - if `wValue` is not valid then stall the endpoint

 In all the cases where you did not stall the endpoint (by returning `Err`) you'll need to acknowledge the request by starting a STATUS stage.

-This is done by writing 1 to the TASKS_EP0STATUS register.
+✅ This is done by writing 1 to the TASKS_EP0STATUS register.

 NOTE: On Windows, you may get a `GET_STATUS` request *before* the `SET_CONFIGURATION` request and although you *should* respond to it, stalling the `GET_STATUS` request seems sufficient to get the device to the `Configured` state.

 ## Expected output

+✅ Run the progam and check the log output.

 Once you are correctly handling the `SET_CONFIGURATION` request you should get logs like these: